leishiao/leishiao.github.io/CC/2、Meaningful names.md

 **Use Intention-revealing Names**

 Choosing good names takes time but it saves more than it take.
 So take care of your names and change them when you find better ones.
-Name should tell you why it exist, what it does and how it is used.
-If a name requires comment, if does not reveal its intent.
+The name of a variable, function, or class should answer all the big questions.
+It should tell you why it exists, what it does and how it is used.
+If a name requires a comment, if does not reveal its intent.

 **Avoid Disinformation**